webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 ==Morphing shapes==

-The motion animation above animates a single value at a time, but the blur animation animates two, representing a pair of coordinates.
-SVG also allows you to animate series of coordinates that comprise [[svg/elements/path|'''path''']] definitions, resulting in curved morphing effects:
+The motion animation shown above animates a single value at a time, but the blur animation animates two, a pair of coordinates.
+SVG also allows you to animate long series of coordinates that make up [[svg/elements/path|'''path''']] definitions, resulting in curved morphing effects: